 How to Switch from Employer Health Insurance to Medicare

-Navigating the transition from employer health insurance to Medicare can be challenging, but with the right information, you can make the switch smoothly.
-Here’s a comprehensive guide on how to successfully move from employer-based coverage to Medicare, ensuring you maintain continuous and comprehensive health insurance coverage.
+Making the switch from employer health insurance to Medicare can be challenging, but with the right information, you can make the switch smoothly.
+Here’s a full guide on how to successfully move from employer-based coverage to Medicare, so you keep continuous and full health insurance coverage.

 Understanding Medicare Eligibility and Enrollment Periods